-The Secondary contribution rate for each employer covering the three year period until the next valuation will be collected as a monetary amount.
+For employers where stabilisation is not being applied, the Secondary contribution rate for each employer covering the period until the next formal valuation will be collected as a monetary amount.

-Note (e) (Probability of achieving funding target)
+Note (e) (Likelihood of achieving funding target)

 Each employer has its funding target calculated, and a relevant time horizon over which to reach that target.
-Contributions are set such that, combined with the employer's current asset share and anticipated market movements over the time horizon, the funding target is achieved with a given minimum probability.
-A higher required probability bar will give rise to higher required contributions, and vice versa.
+Contributions are set such that, combined with the employer's current asset share and anticipated market movements over the time horizon, the funding target is achieved with a given minimum likelihood.
+A higher required likelihood bar will give rise to higher required contributions, and vice versa.